dropwizard/dropwizard/docs/source/manual/core.rst

 ===============

-Representation classes are classes which, when handled to various Jersey ``MessageBodyReader`` and ``MessageBodyWriter`` providers, become the entities in your service's API.
+Representation classes are classes which, when handled to various Jersey ``MessageBodyReader`` and ``MessageBodyWriter`` providers, become the entities in your application's API.
 Dropwizard heavily favors JSON, but it's possible to map from any POJO to custom formats and back.

 .. _man-core-representations-basic: